Ann M. Martin: Personal life

 Martin currently maintains a fairly quiet public profile.
 After living in New York City for many years, Martin moved to the Hudson Valley in upstate New York, where she enjoys nature and fostering kittens.
 Martin posts semi-regular updates and snapshots of her life on her Facebook page.
-She stays busy with author appearances and adaptations of her works such as the Babysitters' Club graphic novels and network series.
+She stays busy with author appearances and adaptations of her works such as the Baby-Sitters Club graphic novels and network series.
 Martin was previously in a relationship with Laura Godwin, with whom she wrote the four Doll People books; she disclosed that Godwin was her partner in 2016.